How to Get More Traffic to Your Amazon Listings

 2. Create High-Quality Content

 Content marketing is one of the most effective ways to generate traffic to Amazon.
-This includes activities like writing blog posts, creating downloadables, and recording videos and other kinds of content to share with your audience.
+Like writing blog posts, creating downloadable, and recording videos and other kinds of content to share with your audience.

 Start by creating content that ties into your products.
 For example, if you sell teapots, why not create a blog post about different tea recipes for “mocktails”?